Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 I prefer to terminate the workstation instance from the browser.
 This shows me the cost of running that workstation and allows me to check if any other instances are open under that project.

-Navigate to the project which the workstation was run from, click ```Monitor``` from the taskbar, select the appropriate Cloud Workstation, and then click terminate.
+Navigate to the project which the workstation was run from, click ```Monitor``` from the taskbar, select the appropriate Cloud Workstation, and then click terminate (the ```Terminate``` button only appears when hovering over the line for that Cloud Workstation).

 ***Create pipeline with dxWDL***